LLNL/Abmarl/docs/src/overview.rst

 ..
 ATTENTION::
    Is it possible to add the subscript to the API?

-Anaylsis can then be performed using the command line interface:
+Analysis can then be performed using the command line interface:

 .. code-block::